richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

-# Auth & Role Based Acces control (RBAC)
+# Auth & Role Based Access control (RBAC)

-This week tasK in this Devsecops/Appsec project was to build access control for the vulnerable API.
+This week's task in this **Devsecops/Appsec** project was to build access control for the vulnerable API.
-I built the admin end point to enable the admin to get users and delete them These roles are to be assigned to admins specifically but this is not the case as attackes have wasy to escalate privileges
+I built the Admin endpoint to enable the admin to get users and delete them

+RBAC roles are to be assigned to admins specifically but this is not the case as attakers have ways to escalate privileges

 # TASK
 - Build admin endpoint
 - Add routes i.e Users and Delete
-- Test JWT token for priviledge escalation: Test JWT token of normal user for admin endpoint
+- Test JWT token for privilege escalation: Test JWT token of normal user for admin endpoint
-- Find secretes in the code
+- Find secrets in the code
 - Test IDOR : Test whether user A can access user B information
-- Manipulate JWT using secrete from the code to give normal user access to admin endpoint
+- Manipulate JWT using secret from the code to give normal user access to admin endpoint
 - Test admin endpoint: Delete users,test if a normal user can delete other users
 - Understand the importance of RBAC